Zukkari/java-serialization-template/README.md

 Maybe less readable than JSON and a litle bit more verbose.
 XML is does not have any primitive types, instead the data is treated as text, so there is no difference between: `Text`,`true` or `1`.
+However, XML does have schemas which can define types used in the XML document, but in this example we will not go into that topic.

 ## But there are so many formats, which one should I use?